 We do not have a general CV submission process for agencies that are not on our preferred list.

 What is E-Verify?

 The Amazon group of companies participates in E-Verify.
-E-Verify is a web-based system that allows an employer to determine an employee's eligibility to work in the US using information reported on an employee's Form I-9.
+E-Verify is a web-based system that allows an employer to determine an employee's eligibility to work in the USA using information reported on an employee's Form I-9.
 The E-Verify system confirms eligibility with both the Social Security Administration (SSA) and Department of Homeland Security (DHS).
-For more information, please go to the UCIS E-Verify website.
+For more information, please go to the USCIS E-Verify website.

-Does Amazon or their approved Recruiting Partners charge any fee for employment?
+Does Amazon or its approved recruitment partners charge any fee for employment?

 Where can I view the equal employment opportunity poster?